How to Order a Copier

 The total duration of the lease contract and the start and end dates.
 For copiers this is usually 36 or 48 months.

 The quarterly payment amount including any sales taxes (lease+tax=qtr payment).

 The total full year amount of the lease (monthly payments including sales tax times 12, or quarterly times 4)

-A brief statement describing what the monthly payment amount includes – i.e. lease amount only, lease amount including maintenance and supplies, etc. Include other pertinent information such as the annual number of copies covered by the maintenance portion of the payment, annual allowable miles, etc.
+A brief statement describing what the payment amount includes – i.e. lease amount only, lease amount including maintenance and supplies, etc. Include other pertinent information such as the annual number of copies covered by the maintenance portion of the payment, annual allowable miles, etc.

 If there is a bargain purchase option at the end of the lease, (equipment may be purchased for $1 at the end of the lease term), describe it.
 This information is very important in determining the correct accounting treatment for that particular asset.